jlidw/awesome-AI-for-spatial-interpolation-papers/README.md

 ### Spatiotemporal Interpolation
 **Spatiotemporal Interpolation<sup>\[3\]</sup>** is an extension of spatial interpolation, which adds a time dimension to spatial data and estimates values at unobserved locations given the values from observed locations **during a period**.

 > <sup>\[3\]</sup>Some AI works use **spatiotemporal kriging** to represent the spatiotemporal interpolation task, which is **conceptually wrong**.
 Kriging is a general term denoting a number of geostatistical techniques for spatial interpolation.
-Essentially, Kriging is a method rather than a task.
+Essentially, kriging is a method rather than a task.

 ### Spatial Interpolation vs. Spatial Inference/Prediction/Estimation
 Will add the corresponding discussion later.